-FORM 10-0 Q (Mark One) ☑ QUARTERLY REPORT PU RSUANT TO SECTION 13 OR 15(d ) OF THE SECURITIES EXCHANGE ACT OF 7 1934 For the quarterly period ended June 30, 2019 OR ☐ TRANSITION REPORT PUT 1934 I) OF THE SECURITIES EXCHANGE ACT OF 7 For the transition period from to Commission File Number: ( 001-38383 ( Quintana Energy S ervices Inc. (Exact name of registrant as specifi ed in its charter) Delawar e 82-1221944 (State or other jur incorporation or o isdiction of (I.R.S.
-Employer Identification No.) (Address, inclu 1415 Louisiana Street, Su Houston, TX 7700 (832) 518-4094 ding zip code, and telephone number, including area c 2 securities registered pursuant to 12(b) of the Secu Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.01 per share QES New York Stock Exchange for such shorter period that the Registrant was o be filed by Section 13 or 15(d) of the Securities Exchanges required to file such reports) and (2) has been subject to such nteractive Data File required to be submitted pursuant to Rule uch shorter period that the registrant was required to subm erated filer, a non-accelerated filer, a smaller reporting compar filer," "smaller reporting company" and "emerging growth co Large accelerated filer Accelerated filer Non-accelerated filer $\boxtimes$ Smaller reporting company $\boxtimes$ Emerging growth company $\boxtimes$ by check mark if the registrant has elected not vided pursuant to Section 13(a) of the Exchang to use the extended transition period for complying with any ge Act. $\ oxdot$ new or
+FORM 10-Q (Mark One) ☑ QUARTERLY REPORT PUR 1934 SUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended Septe mber 30, 2019 OR ☐ TRANSITION REPORT PUR 1934 SUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from Commission File Number: 00: Q uintana Energy Se ervices Inc. (Exact name of registrant as specified in its charter) Delaware 82-1221944 (State or other juris incorporation or org (I.R.S.
+Employer Identification No.) (Address, includi 1415 Louisiana Street, Suite Houston, TX 77002 (832) 518-4094 ng zip code, and telephone number, including area code Sec curities registered pursuant to 12(b) of the Securi ties Exchange Act of 1934: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.01 per share QES New York Stock Exchange r such shorter period that the Registrant was r be filed by Section 13 or 15(d) of the Securities Exchange equired to file such reports) and (2) has been subject to such eractive Data File required to be submitted pursuant to Rule h shorter period that the registrant was required to subm ted filer, a non-accelerated filer, a smaller reporting companer," "smaller reporting company" and "emerging growth cor Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company × Emerging growth company × check mark if the registrant has elected not to ded pursuant to Section 13(a) of the Exchange use the extended transition period for complying with any Act. \boxtimes new or

 Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Voc $\square$ No 🖂 midicate by check mark whether the registrant is a shell company (as defined in rule 120-2 of the Act).
-162 L INU 🗠
+Yes $\ \square$ No $\ \boxtimes$

-The number of shares of the registrant's common stock, par value \$0.01 per share, outstanding at August 1, 2019, was 33,503,556.
+The number of shares of the registrant's common stock, par value \$0.01 per share, outstanding at November 1, 2019, was 33,452,161.